Asabeneh/JavaScript-for-Everyone/readMe.md

   const names = ['Asabeneh', 'Mathias', 'Elias', 'Brook'];
   const numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```
+1. Explain the difference between *forEach, map, filter, and reduce*.
 1. Use *forEach* to console.log each country in the countries array.
 1. Use *forEach* to console.log each name in the names array.
 1. Use *forEach* to console.log each number in the numbers array.